 During the second quarter of 2023, the Board of Directors of the Company made the decision to permanently cease operations at the Munhall facility effective on or around August 31, 2023.
 As a result of this decision, it was determined to be more likely than not that the assets of Munhall would be sold or otherwise disposed of significantly before the end of their previously estimated useful lives, and therefore, experienced a triggering event and were evaluated for recoverability.
-Based on this evaluation, inventory at Munhall was written down to its net realizable value of \$16.0 million and certain long-lived assets, including intangible assets, were written down to their estimated fair value of \$2.6 million, resulting in asset impairment charges of \$6.4 million.
-See Note 2 for further information on the Company's discontinued operations.
+Based on this evaluation, inventory at Munhall was written down to its net realizable value of \$16.0 million and certain long-lived assets, including intangible assets, were written down to their estimated fair value of \$2.6 million, resulting in asset impairment charges of \$6.4 million in the second quarter of 2023.